br1ttle/dotfiles/README.md

-# Welcome to the DOTFILES.
+# Welcome to the DOTFILES!

 Here lie the configuration files for some of my most extensively used programs.
 I hope you find some gems.